 1. X-Frame Options

-For the first time, Microsoft has introduced the X-Frame Options in their Microsoft internet explorer, which helps to protect against malicious script injection or cross-site scripting attacks.
+For the first time, Microsoft has introduced the X-Frame Options in their Microsoft Internet Explorer, which helps to protect against malicious script injection or cross-site scripting attacks.
 This HTTP security header protects your website iFrames by instructing browsers to ask whether to process iFrame to the website or not.

 It mainly protects from all clickjacking attacks in which an attacker implements multiple layers on a link or button to redirect users to another page and steal their vital information.